How to Check System Uptime in Windows 10

 Method 4: Check System Uptime via Event Viewer

-Whenever, Event Log Service is started, a log with event ID 6005 is created in Windows Event Logs.
+Whenever Event Log Service is started, a log with event ID 6005 is created in Windows Event Logs.
 So, we will find the latest event with ID 6005 in Event Viewer to check your computer’s uptime in Windows 10.

-and press Enter to open Windows Event Viewer.
+Go to Run, type eventvwr and press Enter to open Windows Event Viewer.

 In the Event Viewer, go to Windows Logs > System in the left pane.
 Now, right-click on System and select Filter Current Log…

 Next, you will see a new window to filter logs by specifying parameters.
-Here, replace <All Event IDs>
+Here, replace <All Event IDs> by 6005 (event ID for startup of event log service) and click OK.

 Now, you will see all logs with event ID 6005.
-Double-click on latest log and open it.
+Double-click on the latest log and open it.
 Here, you can see when this event was Logged.
 You can consider this time as your computer’s start time.
 And use this time to check system uptime in Windows 10.

-on Start and select Run as administrator to open PowerShell with administrative privileges.
+Search for powershell on Start and select Run as administrator to open PowerShell with administrative privileges.

 Get-WinEvent -FilterHashtable @{logname='System'; id=6005} | Sort TimeCreated -Descending | Select -First 1

-You will see the details of latest 6005 event.
-You can consider the TimeCreated as your computer’s start time and hence calculate system uptime.
+You will see the details of the latest 6005 event.
+You can consider TimeCreated as your computer’s start time and hence calculate system uptime.

 SEE ALSO: How to Speed Up Windows 10 using Simple Tricks?

-Check System Uptime in Windows 10
+Check System Uptime in your Windows 10 PC

 Well, we hope you liked this tutorial.
-In case you are facing any troubles while following this tutorial or you have any queries, feel free to drop them in comment section down below.
-You may also subscribe to our newsletter to get latest tutorials directly into your inbox.
+In case you are facing any troubles while following this tutorial or you have any queries, feel free to drop them in the comment section down below.
+You may also subscribe to our newsletter to get the latest tutorials directly into your inbox.